 On Monday night, Parker city council will vote on the proposed limit on food service delivery fees, HB20B-1005.
-The state legislation, which became law December 7th, allows local governments to limit delivery fees charged by companies such as Door Dash and Grubhub.
+The which became law December 7th, allows local governments to limit delivery fees charged by companies such as Door Dash and Grubhub.

 “Local Authority To Impose Food Delivery Fee Restrictions” allows cities such as Parker to limit fees when indoor dining capacity is below 50%, which would be this week as restaurants are open at only 50%.